ErriourMe/Docker-Swoole-template-for-Laravel/README.md

    SWOOLE_HTTP_WEBSOCKET=true
    ```

-5. Temporary problem: laravel-swoole doesn't support OpenSwoole yet.
+5. **Temporary problem**: laravel-swoole doesn't support OpenSwoole yet.
 To fix it, you should add this code to package manually: [Added openswoole extension check compatibility #506](https://github.com/swooletw/laravel-swoole/pull/506)

 4. Build the project with the next commands: